When your loved one passes away, the last thing you want to do is deal with legal or estate issues.

-If you are an executor, the deceased person trusted you to ensure his or her wishes are carried out in accordance with the terms of their Will once they passed away.
+If you are an “executor”, the deceased person trusted you to ensure his or her wishes would be carried out in accordance with the terms of their Will once they passed away.

 - Take control of the assets owned by the deceased;